 These ingredient amounts aren't law; depending on the moisture content of your potatoes, you may need more or less binder, or a different balance of eggs and matzo meal.
 What's important is that the latke patties don't fall apart in your hands, or they certainly will in the pan.
-But don't use any more binder than you need, or the latkes' interiors will be gummy.
+Start with a little egg and matzo meal, then only add as much as you need.

 Old Fashioned Latkes